nikolaydubina/go-recipes/README.md

 ### ➡ Make graph of upstream modules with gmchart

-Render in browser module graphs.
+Render in browser Go module graphs.
 Built with D3.js and Javascript and HTTP server in Go.
 — by [PaulXu-cn](https://github.com/PaulXu-cn)